 In 2019-2020 I was a Senior Research Fellow at the Käte Hamburger Kolleg/Centre for Global Cooperation, University Duisburg-Essen, Germany.
 Between 2011-2018, I was an Assistant, then Associate (with tenure) Professor of Political Science at Arcadia University where I taught courses in both the undergraduate program in Political Science and in the graduate (M.A.) program in International Peace and Conflict Resolution (IPCR).
 I also served as the Assistant Director of the IPCR program from 2011-2013.

-I teach graduate courses on humanitarianism, global public health, and global governance in the International Development Studies program at the George Washington University.
+I teach graduate courses on humanitarianism and global governance in the International Development Studies program at the George Washington University.

 I earned a B.A. in political science from the University of Illinois Urbana-Champaign, a M.A. in International Relations from the Institut d’Études Politiques de Paris-Fondation Nationale de Sciences Politiques (Sciences Po), and a Ph.D. in Political Science from The George Washington University.